 If you start sending a high volume of emails in a short period of time from a fresh domain, you might be taken for a spammer, and your domain reputation will suffer.
 Warm it up first.

-On a more technical note, these are the two records you need to have set up so you can be sure you don’t look like a spammer to your recipients’ email servers.
+On a more technical note, “the SPF and DKIM record” are the two records you need to have set up so you can be sure you don’t look like a spammer to your recipients’ email servers.

 This works as a deliverability boost because:

 - a) Prospects see you’ve put some effort into writing your email and won’t mark it as spam